 Using a Financial Advisor to Help You Invest

 - Funds for retirement can disappear if you’re not careful.
 Even if you save enough, careless spending or a lack of strategy puts it at risk.
 That’s why it’s better to create a plan and have a financial advisor help you do that.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor, get started now.

 - Investing requires a strategy.
 Putting your money in conservative vehicles like CDs and savings bonds protects it thanks to the low risk.
 But that might not be the right move if it doesn’t fit with your long-term financial needs.
 A financial advisor with a certified financial planner (CFP) certification can help you improve your plan.
 They’re experienced with things like tax and retirement planning, meaning they can work with you to shape your investments toward your goals.